Banjarmasin: Climate

 Banjarmasin has a tropical savanna climate (Aw) with heavy rainfall from November to June and moderate rainfall from July to October.
 The monthly temperature is within range between 26 C to 38 C with an average maximum temperature of 33 C and average minimum temperature of 22 C. However, there is a slight variation of seasonal temperatures because of monsoons.
 Precipitation can reach between 2,400 mm and 3,500 mm yearly, with an average level of 1,600 mm.
 The hottest months are between March and September when the temperature can reach an average as high as 36 C. The average amount of sunshine is 2.8 hours per day during the rainy season and 6.5 hours during the dry season.

 January is the wettest month, with air humidity sitting between 75 and 90% in January; September is the driest, with humidity of 52% in September.

 Governance

 Administrative division

 The city is divided into five districts (kecamatan).
 The most densely populated district is Central Banjarmasin with a density of 13,155 per square kilometre while the least densely populated district is South Banjarmasin with density of 4,281 per square kilometre.
 As of 2020, South, North, and East Banjarmasin district experienced population growth—South and North both by 1.10% and East by 0.58%; Central and West Banjarmasin both experienced declines of 0.46%.
-Their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021, are tabulated below.
-The table also includes the locations of the district administrative centres, the number of urban villages (kelurahan) in each district, and its postal codes.
+Their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024, are tabulated below.
+The table also includes the locations of the district administrative centres, the number of urban villages (all rated as kelurahan) in each district, and its postal codes.